javierconcha/ocdb-docs/docs/source/ocdb-webui.md

 ![](static/webui/submission_dialog.png)

-Clicking on _Publish Data (Y)_ the user agrees to publish the data right after the submission and the quality check process.
+Clicking on _Publish Data_ the user agrees to publish the data right after the submission and the quality check process.
 Selecting a date in _Publication Date_ will delay the publication of the data belonging to this submission.
 Data for which the publication is not agreed are ingested into the Database but accessible only to the Database administrators and the owner of the data.
 An agreement to publish can also be provided anytime in the future by contacting ops@eumetsat.int.